maiqueb/ovirt-security-groups-demo/README.md

 **NOTE:** to find the *icmp_security_group_id*, use the [list_openstack_entities.py](list_openstack_entities.py) script - or the OpenStack CLI.

-That playbook can update a single port, or all the existing ports.
-When the *port_uuid* variable is not specified, the later occurs - e.g. all ports will be members of the *icmp* group.
+The playbook mentioned above can update a single port, or all the existing ports.
+When the *port_uuid* variable is not specified, the later occurs - i.e. all ports will be members of the *icmp* group.

 Now the user can see that pinging the VMs is possible, but all other types of traffic are blocked.

 #### Web server configuration
-In this example, the previous scenario will be reversed - e.g. ICMP traffic will be blocked, whereas web traffic will be allowed.
+In this example, the previous scenario will be reversed - i.e. ICMP traffic will be blocked, whereas web traffic will be allowed.
 The scenario is expressed through the following ASCII diagram: